Safeguarding the rights of older people

-Knowing Your Rights – A Guide to the Rights of Older South Australians (PDF 1MB) has been developed by Office for the Ageing in partnership with Legal Services Commission to inform older people of their rights, the laws that safeguard and offer protection, and where to go for more information and support.
+Knowing Your Rights – A Guide to the Rights of Older South Australians (PDF 1MB) has been developed by Office for Ageing Well in partnership with Legal Services Commission to inform older people of their rights, the laws that safeguard and offer protection, and where to go for more information and support.

 For more information visit: